Syllabus: Spring 2008

 Exams: There will be three midterm exams (100 pts. each) spaced about 4 weeks apart, and one cumulative final exam (200 pts.).
 There will be no make-up exams given except for cases of extreme illness, which must be documented by a physician, or family emergencies, which must be documented in some way.

 Labs: Many labs will have small exercises associated with them collectively worth 150 points.
-Readings for the labs will be made available one week prior to the lab as PDF (Adobe Acrobat) files at the course website.
+Readings for the labs will be made available as a packet by the end of the first week of class.

 Group Project: As part of practicing the scientific method, you will conceive and execute a small project (in groups of up to 4) in the latter half of the class.
 You will present your results in front of the rest of your lab section.
 The proposal, execution, & presentation will be worth 100 points.